The Jim Rome Show: Former notable personnel

+Others include Adam Hawk, EP from 2016 to 2021, as well as Brian "Whitey" Albers, Keith Arnold, Robert Dozmati, Mike Goldfarb, Austin Huff, Gerrit Ritt, Jack Savage, Jason Stewart, Dave Whelan, and Imanni Wright.

 Show format and content

 The three-hour program is a mixture of interviews, calls, emails, Tweets and Rome's own thoughts and analysis.
-The opening and closing theme is "Lust for Life" by Iggy Pop, and the show also uses "Welcome to the Jungle" by Guns N' Roses The program usually begins with headlines, when Rome highlights the main sports news of the day with his thoughts and opinions.
+On the radio, the opening and closing theme is "Lust for Life" by Iggy Pop, and the show also uses "Welcome to the Jungle" by Guns N' Roses and "Up All Night" by The Boomtown Rats.
+The program usually begins with headlines, when Rome highlights the main sports news of the day with his thoughts and opinions.
 Rome refers to his listeners as "Clones".

-One of the main parts of the program is Rome reading emails and Tweets on air.
-He usually comments positively or negatively depending on the message.
-Ones he does not like are crumpled and thrown in the garbage.
-Many emails and Tweets are "smack talk", where the messenger is putting down someone in sports, pop culture, or even other listeners.

-Rome takes calls and ask callers to call in, though many times he does not take any of the calls at all.
-Rome's rules for calls is "have a take, don't suck."
-Calls that are good in his opinion will be racked, which means they will be saved for future use.
-Bad calls get buzzed and cut off, followed usually by humiliation from Rome.
-Some calls get neither and usually will be followed by brief analysis or thoughts by Rome.

-The final segments of the show usually include e-mail and Twitter contests.
-Sometimes these contests include gift cards from one of Rome's sponsors, O'Reilly Auto Parts.
+A "staple" of the program is the Smack Off, an annual show on which the best callers compete against each other for a cash prize.

 Friday episodes include the week rewind, known as "Alvin Delloro's Week that Was", which is a compilation of show highlights over the past week alongside a mix of music.

 From February 11 to March 11, 2009, all of Rome's shows contained an interview with an individual with the given name Rex.

-The Smack-Off

-The Smack-Off is an annual competition on the show.
-It differs from every other show during the year in that there are no scheduled guests or takes from Rome.
-The entire show features the best callers on the show and serves as a way of determining the best caller in a given year.
-The event is invite only.

-Callers may qualify in a number of ways: